Joule-Thomson Expansion of Born-Infeld AdS Black Holes in 4D Einstein-Gauss-Bonnet gravity: Joule Thomson Expansion

-Joule-Thomson expansion is an isenthalpy process.
-In the extended phase space, mass can be interpreted as enthalpy.
-Therefore, we can plot the isoenthalpy curve in the $T-P$ plane by fixing the mass of the black hole.
-The isenthalpic curves are given by Eq.(\ref{T}) with $r_+$ being the larger root of Eq.(\ref{M}) at given $M$.
-The isenthalpic curves and the inversion curves of Born-Infeld AdS black holes in 4D Einstein-Gauss-Bonnet gravity are shown in Fig.\ref{H}.
-The inversion curve is the dividing line between heating and cooling.
-The slope of the isoenthalpy curve on the inversion curve is positive.
-So there's cooling above the inversion curve.
-Instead, signs of slope change and warming appear below the inversion curve.
+On the other hand, mass $M$ can be interpreted as enthalpy in the extended phase space \cite{Dolan:2011xt,Dolan:2010ha,Kubiznak:2012wp}.
+Considering Eqs.(\ref{M})(\ref{T}) with $P=\frac{3}{8\pi l^2}$, the pressure $P$ and temperature $T$ can be rewritten as functions of $M$ and $r_+$.

-As can be seen from Fig.\ref{H}, no matter what the value is, the isoenthalpy curve is always a closed quasi-semicircle.
-Meanwhile, with the increase of Gauss-Bonnet coupling constant $\alpha$, the isoenthalpy curve tends to shrink.
+Then, we can plot the isoenthalpy curve in the $T-P$ plane by fixing the mass $M$ of BI-AdS black hole.
+The isoenthalpy curves and the inversion curves of BI-AdS black holes in 4D EGB gravity are shown in Fig.\ref{H}, it shows the inversion curve is the dividing line between heating and cooling process.
+Note that the isoenthalpy curve intersects the inversion curve at the inversion point which also is the maximum point for a specific isenthalpic curve, representing at the inversion point the temperature is highest during the whole Joule-Thomson expansion process.
+Above the inversion curve, the slope of the isenthalpic curve is positive, there is a cooling process.
+On the contrary, the slope changes to negative and the heating occurs below the inversion curve.
+Meanwhile, the isoenthalpy curve tends to shrink with increase of GB coupling constant $\alpha$.